 Talk to your children about brain development.
 No one wants to make themselves less intelligent.
 Yet, substance use at an early age can dampen the brain’s natural developmental process.
 Use real data and examples to help your child learn more about his or her growing brain, and help that child understand that he or she can help that brain development by making healthy choices.

 If you or someone you care about is struggling with substance use, we can help.
-Call our toll-free, completely confidential helpline to find out how we can support your family toward wellness.
+Call our toll-free, completely confidential helpline at 760-548-4032 to find out how we can support your family toward wellness.